Mama Living Abroad

 Onion and garlic: Sautéed in olive oil.

 Walnuts or pecan: Raw, unsalted.
-I think that walnuts are better for this recipe but pecan works too.
+I think that walnuts are better for this recipe, but pecan works too.

-How to store mock chopped liver?
+How to store mock vegetarian chopped liver?

 Mocked chopped liver should be stored in an airtight container in the refrigerator for up to three days.

-Can I freeze mock chopped liver?
+Can I freeze mock vegetarian chopped liver?

 I do not recommend freezing it.